-Annapurna region trekking is popular as the second most preferred trekking trail among the trekkers around the globe is very popular as Mt.
+Annapurna region trekking is popular as the second most preferred trekking trail among trekkers around the globe is very popular as Mt.
 Annapurna, one of the eight highest mountains in the world standing at the height of 8,091 m (26,538 ft) brooding naturalists’ heaven endowing with tremendous riches of cultural and natural worlds.
-Every second, Mount Annapurna tends to be more beautiful as is encircled by a number of awe-inspiring Himalayan ranges which include the Annapurna range, Dhaulagiri and Machhapuchhre – the famous fish-tail mountain that dominates the skyline above Pokhara.
-In addition, this area possesses the Kali Gandaki, the world’s deepest gorge which is the frontier between mount Dhaulagiri and mounts Annapurna.
+Every second, Mount Annapurna tends to be more beautiful as is encircled by a number of awe-inspiring Himalayan ranges which include the Annapurna range, Dhaulagiri, and Machhapuchhre – the famous fish-tail mountain that dominates the skyline above Pokhara.
+In addition, this area possesses the Kali Gandaki, the world’s deepest gorge which is the frontier between Mount Dhaulagiri and Mount Annapurna.

-Annapurna region trekking includes Annapurna Base Camp Trekking, Annapurna Circuit trekking also known as Round Annapurna Trekking, Ghorepani –Poonhill Trekking, Jomsom Muktinath Trekking and many more.
+Annapurna region trekking includes Annapurna Base Camp Trekking, Annapurna Circuit trekking also known as Round Annapurna Trekking, Ghorepani –Poonhill Trekking, Jomsom Muktinath Trekking, and many more.
 Annapurna Region trekking commences from Pokhara and ends at the same point.
-This trekking lets you witness the superb and marvellous views of snow- capped mountains such as Mount.
-Fish Tail (6993m), Annapurna I (8091m), Annapurna II, Annapurna South, Himchuli, Baraha Shikhar, Singu Chuli, Gagapurna and Tent Peak upon the arrival of the first fall of the sun rays in the dawn and in the dusk when the sun is about to sink behind the hill.
+This trekking lets you witness the superb and marvelous views of snow-capped mountains such as Mount.
+Fish Tail (6993m), Annapurna I (8091m), Annapurna II, Annapurna South, Himchuli, Baraha Shikhar, Singu Chuli, Gagapurna, and Tent Peak upon the arrival of the first fall of the sun rays in the dawn and in the dusk when the sun is about to sink behind the hill.

 Annapurna Area Conservation Project (ACAP), the first and the largest conservation area, established in 1986 is one of the major highlights of this trekking.
 A great variety of the species of plants and wildlife present in ACAP will delight the experience of the trekkers.